Viewing archives for History and Joint Schools

 The History and Modern Languages degree allows you to combine the study of History with a foreign language and literature, which puts you in a good position to make use of source texts and documents not available to others.
 The one formal way in which the two strands of the course are joined is in the ‘bridge essay’, a compulsory element which encourages you to think about the relations between history and literature.
 Otherwise, you can either focus on the history of the countries whose language you are studying and align your periods of history with periods of literature, or study the two sides of the course more independently.

 History and Politics students can set the study of political science in the context of the historical development of states and societies.
-Whilst the two subjects naturally overlap most extensively in the modern period, there is no assumption of a modern bias on the History side of the course, and the same range of period papers is available to History and Politics students as to those studying the main History school.
-A historical approach can enhance the study and understanding of present-day political systems, while an understanding of the theories and techniques of political science can help structure historical analysis.
+Whilst the two subjects naturally overlap extensively in the modern period, there is no assumption of a modern bias on the History side of the course; History and Politics students are required to do one paper on a period before the nineteenth century and the same range of period papers is available to them as to those studying the main History school.
+A historical approach can enhance the study and understanding of political systems, while an understanding of the theories and techniques of political science can help structure historical analysis.

-Each of the courses available offers opportunities for independent assessed study, and in History, Ancient and Modern History, History and Politics and History and English students submit a thesis based on original research on a topic of their own choosing (in History and Modern Languages this provision is optional).
+Each of the courses available offers opportunities for independent assessed study, and in History, Ancient and Modern History, History and Politics and History and English students submit a thesis based on original research on a topic of their own choosing; the ‘bridge essay’ in History and Modern Languages serves a very similar function.

-All candidates who pass the History Aptitude Test are normally called for interview.
-Those applying for the main school may have two interviews in History.
-During the interview, candidates are asked questions about their submitted written work.
-They may also be asked questions about a sample historical document, source or piece of historical writing which they have been given to examine shortly before or in the context of the interview.
-Similar arrangements apply in Ancient and Modern History.
-Candidates for History and English, History and Modern Languages and History and Politics will have only one interview in History, and another in their other subject, following broadly the forms specified in the pages for English, Modern Languages and Philosophy, Politics and Economics.
+For candidates called to interview in History, you may be asked questions about written work, a sample historical document, a source, or a piece of historical writing.
+Candidates for joint schools will normally have only one interview in History, and another in their other subject, following broadly the forms specified in the pages for English, Modern Languages and Philosophy, Politics and Economics.

 Candidates for History courses have normally studied the subject at school.
 We therefore look for evidence of an ability to handle historical evidence and to deploy the skills of historical analysis.
 But we are more concerned to identify the potential for future development.
 An ability to deal with unfamiliar material, or with unfamiliar approaches to familiar material, is more likely to impress us than a simple encyclopaedic knowledge of your subject.